 on business management and one on World War II.
 Currently writing

-plays, he resides by the sea in mid-coast Maine with his artist
+plays, he resides in Annapolis, MD with his artist wife Ann Stein.

 Read Hugh Aaron's Blog.

 Max Barnet is a pseudonym.
 The author, who is a

 businessman and resides in Maine, prefers to remain anonymous.

 your comments on their works.
 You may reach them by e-mailing